Pedro Luis Lazo: Cuban National Series

-Career
+Piratas de Campeche

+Despite having announced his retirement after the 2009–10 Cuban National Series season, Lazo returned to professional baseball in 2012, joining the Piratas de Campeche of the Mexican League.
+He appeared in 33 games, all in relief, compiling a 2–2 record with three saves, a 2.25 ERA, 36.0 innings pitched, and 34 strikeouts.

+Cañeros de Los Mochis

+Later in 2012, Lazo joined the Cañeros de Los Mochis of the Mexican Pacific League, Mexico's winter league.
+He earned his first and only victory on 15 November 2012, pitching seven scoreless innings in the Cañeros' 9–0 shutout victory over the Naranjeros de Hermosillo.
+He appeared in nine games, making seven starts and compiling a 1–4 record with 41.0 innings pitched, 31 strikeouts, and a 5.05 ERA.

+International career

 Lazo was part of the gold medal-winning Cuban teams at the 1996 Atlanta Olympics and 2004 Athens games, and won silver at the 2000 Sydney and 2008 Beijing Olympics.
 He also appeared in the exhibition series between the Cuban national team and the Baltimore Orioles in 1999.

 During the Baseball World Cup in 2005 in the Netherlands, Lazo had 2 wins, 0 losses with 2 saves, a 0.54 earned run average, and just 7 hits against in 16 2/3 innings.
 He also pitched for Cuba in the World Baseball Classic in March 2006 and recorded an impressive 5 inning save against Dominican Republic in the semifinals matchup.

-Lazo is the current and active wins leader in the Cuban National Series with 249 wins.
+Coaching career

+In September 2022, Lazo was appointed as the pitching coach of the Cuba national baseball team ahead of the 2023 World Baseball Classic and continues to serve in that role.

 Personal life

 His cousin, Raudel Lazo, defected from Cuba to play in Major League Baseball.